Keenan-Nicholson/blog/content/posts/Servarr.md

 I recently upgraded from Proton VPN free tier to Proton VPN Plus to do this, but have not got around to it yet.
 Apparently my motivation comes from frustration, and my downloads are fast enough for me at the moment.
 However, if you choose to go this route Proton has a <a href="https://protonvpn.com/support/port-forwarding#qbittorrent" target="_blank">guide to enable port forwarding in your qBittorrent client</a>.

 This may not belong under improvements, but for myself, I dislike the default mounting points that the `docker-compose.yml` provided by navilg has.
 I opted to migrate these to bind mounts just for ease of access.
-If set your mounts from the get-go, just set your path to be whatever you like (e.g. `./volumes`).
+If you set your mounts from the get-go, just set your path to be whatever you like (e.g. `./volumes`).
 However if you are migrating like I did you will need to change the host mounting point in your `docker-compose.yml` to something like `/home/user/jellyfin/volumes/media-stack_{volumename}/_data` and delete the `volumes:` at the bottom of the file.
-Note the `_data`. since you are migrating with I assume something like `cp -r /var/lib/docker/volumes/media-stack_* /home/user/jellyfin/volumes`, all the files will be nested behind `_data` default by Docker.
+Note the `_data` directory.
+Since you are migrating with I assume something like `cp -r /var/lib/docker/volumes/media-stack_* /home/user/jellyfin/volumes`, all the files will be nested behind `_data` default by Docker.

-You will also need to delete the volumes from the bottom of your `docker-compose.yml`
+You will also need to delete the volumes from the bottom of your `docker-compose.yml`.

 ```yaml
 volumes: